How to Measure and Cut Stair Treads

 The trickiest part of installing stair treads is often cutting them to fit perfectly between the walls or baseboard.
 The Perfect Fit Stair Tread and Shelf Gauge makes it easy to determine the length of the stair tread and if the ends need to be cut at an angle to fit against the sides walls.
-The gauge slides to set the length of the stair tread from 28" to 48" long. .
-And, if the side walls are not perpendicular to the tread, the gauge also features side angle finders that pivot to match the angles of tread ends.
+No need to measure.
+The gauge slides to set the length of the stair tread from 28" to 48" long.
+And, the side angle finders pivot to match the angles of tread ends.

 Watch: Using the Perfect Fit Stair Tread and Shelf Gauge